Soviet Unterzoegersdorf: Background

-Debates triggered by postmodern culture have directed monochrom's attention towards questions of representation and relevance of "history" and stories.
-With Soviet Unterzoegersdorf a fictitious and misplaced handling of the past and the present is being discussed and put to use.
+Debates triggered by postmodern culture have directed Monochrom's attention towards questions of representation and relevance of "history" and stories.
+With Soviet Unterzoegersdorf, a fictitious and misplaced handling of the past and the present is being discussed and put to use.
 In this regard, the project is also taking part in the production as well as the criticism of cultural and collective memories.

+Projects

 Monochrom transformed the basic theoretical concept into various projects (LARPs, computer games, short films, performances).

 Short film (1999)

 A short film ("Der Installateur (bis 14:28)") about a plumber trying to cross the border of Soviet Unterzoegersdorf to repair a nuclear warm-water boiler.

 Public theatre performances (2001 and 2002)

-In 2001, ten years after the end of the Soviet Union, monochrom transformed the theoretical concept into an improvisational theatre/performance/LARP that lasted for a couple of days.
+In 2001, ten years after the end of the Soviet Union, Monochrom transformed the theoretical concept into an improvisational theatre/performance/LARP that lasted for a couple of days.
 They organized bus tours from Vienna to Unterzoegersdorf—a small Lower Austrian village that really exists—and acted the setting; beginning with the harsh EU Schengen border control.

 In 2002 they staged the 55th anniversary of the Communist Party of Soviet Unterzoegersdorf (CPSUZOeD).
-Among other things monochrom presented a computer called "Hyper Hegel" that was powered with burning wood and that would only run a low-tech version of Tetris.
+Among other things Monochrom presented a computer called "Hyper Hegel" that was powered with burning wood and that would only run a low-tech version of Tetris.
 Later "Hyper Hegel" was presented as an art installation in exhibitions.